 Description: Use of insects and other invertebrates for describing and evaluating interactions of individuals and populations with their environments.
 Coverage of behavioral and physiological ecology on consequences to individuals; population and community ecology considered in dynamics of groups of organisms in ecosystems.
 May not be used for Degree Credit with ENTO 4223.

-Schedule types: Lab, Lecture, Combined lecture and lab Department/School: Entomology & Plant Pathology
+Credit hours: 3

-ENTO 5464 Insect Biology and Classification
+Department/School: Entomol & Plant Path ENTO 5464 Insect Biology and Classification students with credit in ENTO 4464.